 The Alhambra is said to be the most visited monument in Spain.
 And with good reason.
 This amazing place is a UNESCO World Heritage Site and is full of history and beauty.

 Perhaps you have already heard that you must book your Alhambra tickets in advance, sometimes up to a month or two ahead of your visit.
-This isn’t a joke, you really should plan ahead when it comes to this place!
+It’s true, you really should plan ahead when it comes to this place!

 But I have a few helpful hints for you in case you did fail to book in advance or if you are confused about what type of ticket to purchase.